alanseiden/rpg-intro/IBMi.md

 ## File System

-The primary file system on IBM is called the 'library file system' (also known as the QSYS file system).
-The file system is made of objects.
-An object can be a program `*PGM`, database table `*FILE`, library user profile `*USRPRF`, anything.
-A library (which is also an object `*LIB`) is what holds objects in, but a library cannot hold another library within.
-Both objects and libraries names can only be a **max of 10 characters**.
+The primary file system on IBM i is called the 'library file system' (also known as the QSYS file system).
+The file system is made up of objects.
+An object can be a program (`*PGM`), database table (`*FILE`), library user profile (`*USRPRF`), anything.
+A library (which is also an object - `*LIB`) is what holds objects in, but a library cannot hold another library within.
+Both object and library names can only be a **max of 10 characters**.

 A simple way to navigate and search for objects on IBM i is by using the `WRKOBJ` command (Work with Objects).
 Simply put, it takes two parameters: